What To Do When Someone Dies: Online CRA Hub

 - Identifying services that may apply to Indigenous families or those from military or public service backgrounds

-This initiative builds on the earlier success of the Retirement Hub, which helped hundreds of thousands of Canadians understand their retirement options.
+This initiative builds on the earlier release of the Retirement Hub.
 Just like that tool, this new life event hub is designed to provide support during a major life transition—but with an even greater focus on simplicity and emotional care.

 What Types of Supports can Executors in Canada Receive